rust-lang/prev.rust-lang.org/faq.md

 If you want to clone an existing slice safely, you can use [`clone_from_slice`][clone_from_slice].
 This function is currently unstable, but [should be stabilized soon](https://internals.rust-lang.org/t/stabilizing-basic-functions-on-arrays-and-slices/2868).

 To copy potentially overlapping bytes, use [`copy`][copy].
-To copy nonoverlapping bytes, use [`cpy_nonoverlapping`][copy_nonoverlapping].
+To copy nonoverlapping bytes, use [`copy_nonoverlapping`][copy_nonoverlapping].
 Both of these functions are `unsafe`, as both can be used to subvert the language's safety guarantees.
 Take care when using them.

 <h3><a href="#does-rust-work-without-the-standard-library" name="does-rust-work-without-the-standard-library">
 Can Rust function reasonably without the standard library?